 - Our Employees

 Source: The Maersk Group – The values are constant in a complex world – a must read for anyone interested in REAL corporate values.

-I was luck enough to work for the Maersk group.
+I was lucky enough to work for the Maersk group.
 Before this I thought I understood what company values were really about.
 But I have to say I learnt so much working there.
 It was a shame the contract came to an end!
-For Maersk values are EVERYTHING. and this is not their PR engine saying this.
+For Maersk, values are EVERYTHING. and this is not their PR engine saying this.
 It’s me an ex employee.
 They are a great exemplar in this arena.

 When values go wrong